Pedro “Joe” Greer, Jr., MD

 Senior Executive Dean for Diversity, Equity, and Inclusion

-Dr. Brewster serves as Roseman University College of Medicine’s Senior Executive Dean for Diversity, Equity, and Inclusion.
-Prior to joining Roseman, Dr. Brewster was on faculty at Florida International University’s Herbert Wertheim College of Medicine (HWCOM).
-As the Associate Dean for Diversity and Inclusion and Associate Professor she was charged with providing leadership to the HWCOM Dean to enhance the culture of the college by developing and overseeing a comprehensive diversity plan to include goals, policies and practices as they relate to administrators, faculty, staff and students.
-Over the course of almost 10 years since her arrival she was actively involved in all diversity, equity and inclusion activities including the hiring practices of faculty and senior administrators; serving as a voting member of the student admissions committee; and developing and facilitating numerous workshops for faculty staff and students.
-During her tenure at HWCOM, Dr. Brewster implemented a medical school pathway program in partnership with minority serving undergraduate institutions.
-Having received funding ($2.1 million) to implement and expand the program, additional partnerships were formed with additional HBCUs.
-Dr. Brewster has held myriad academic and research positions in New York City, Ann Arbor, Michigan and Miami, Florida.
+Most recently Dr. Brewster was on the faculty at Florida International University’s Herbert Wertheim College of Medicine (HWCOM) where she served as the Associate Dean for Diversity and Inclusion and was an Associate Professor.
+During her tenure of 10 years, she provided guidance to the Dean on enhancing the culture of the college and developed and managed a comprehensive diversity plan inclusive of goals, policies and practices for administrators, faculty, staff and students.
+She was actively involved in all diversity, equity and inclusion activities including the hiring practices of faculty and senior administrators; served as a voting member of the student admissions committee; and developed and facilitated numerous workshops for all at HWCOM.
+Dr. Brewster implemented pipeline programs in partnership with minority serving undergraduate institutions and received funding ($2.1 million) to implement programs and form additional partnerships with HBCUs.

-Her leadership in the field has been acknowledged as she was elected to serve a two-year term with the AAMC Group on Diversity and Inclusion from 2016-2018.
+Her leadership in the field was acknowledged when she was elected by her peers from around the country to serve in a voluntary leadership role with the AAMC around the issue of diversity at all levels in academic medicine, serving a two-year term with the Group on Diversity and Inclusion.
 In 2017, her colleagues at FIU nominated her for the Presidential Award on Diversity with her subsequently winning the award.

 Luther Brewster, MS, PhD